Online chess: Streaming

 Online chess livestreaming also saw a surge amidst the pandemic.
 Players like Hikaru Nakamura, Daniel Naroditsky, and Levy Rozman along with many others streamed chess via Twitch, with more than 41 million hours of chess being watched total on the platform from March to August 2020.
 Chess.com teamed up with high-level chess streamers to organize PogChamps, an amateur tournament contested between popular Internet personalities that was streamed on Twitch and at one point became the top-viewed stream on the platform.

 Operation

 Rating system

 Chess websites pair players based on a chess rating system; after a game ends, ratings are updated immediately and players may search for a new game using their updated ratings.
-The Internet Chess Club and Chess24.com use the Elo rating system, while Lichess and Chess.com use the Glicko rating system, which is a modern and more complex version of Elo.
+The Internet Chess Club uses the Elo rating system, while Chess.com uses the Glicko rating system and Lichess the Glicko-2 rating system, which are modern and more complex versions of Elo.

 Speed

 Over-the-board (OTB) chess is traditionally played with a slow time control, meaning players are allowed more time to consider moves.
 Online chess is often played faster, with 93.8% of live chess games on Chess.com being played with a time control of 10 minutes per side or faster.
 International Master Anna Rudolf said that "online chess' shift to speed chess has brought excitement to the game."